srinsoz/ha_addons/README.md

-# VirtualHub Home Assistant add-on repository
+# Yoctopuce Home Assistant add-on repository

 This repository can be used to install VirtualHub add-on to your Home Assistant installation.